quocthai9120/Image-Captioning/docs/index.md

 Authors: Thai Hoang, Van Quach

 # Abstract
 In today's world, the interaction of images and text can be used to accomplish a variety of tasks.
 On the one hand, adding text to images can make them considerably more readable for both humans and computers.
 Image captioning, which is described as the task of automatically creating written descriptions for images, could help to improve this experience.
 Because it necessitates tackling the challenge of determining items inside an image as well as conveying the relationships between those things in natural language, it combines expertise of both computer vision and natural language processing.
 Image captioning is also thought to aid in the development of assistive devices that remove technological hurdles for visually impaired persons.
+With that context, we want to do an image captioning project in which given images to the model, it can generate relevant captions for the images.

 # Related Work
 There have been several models designed to extract patterns from photos throughout history.
 The Convolutional Neural Network [1] is one of the major phases in extracting features from images as it allows the model to collect local information.